Plan your stay abroad

 Students are responsible for entering the mobility dates on Aquimob.
 Please be as accurate as possible: your allocation will not be re-examined if incorrect mobility dates were entered when applying.

-When submitting an application via Aquimob, you must provide a certificate of mobility (start and end dates) to the grant manager in the International Office, whether you are receiving financial aid or not.
+Whichever platform is used to submit your application, you must provide a certificate of mobility (start and end dates) to your grant manager at the International Office, whether you are receiving financial aid or not.

 Erasmus+ grants